Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Introduction

-With increasing demand for immersive experiences, extending 3DGS to dynamic scenes has become a growing research focus in this field.
-A straightforward approach involves training separate GS models for each timestamp, but this strategy quickly inflates storage, especially for long sequences.
-The time-variant 3DGS \cite{STG, ICLR} addresses per-frame training redundancy by modeling Gaussian attributes as time functions, albeit with significant training and storage costs.
-In contrast, the deformable 3DGS reduces modeling complexity by employing a small MLP to deform primitives trained from vanilla 3DGS.
-In this category, deformation of primitives is typically assisted by latent embeddings such as positional embeddings \cite{d3dgs, ed3dgs}, hash tables \cite{xu2024grid4d4ddecomposedhash} and low-rank grids \cite{4DGS}.
-Among them, 4DGS \cite{4DGS} which utilizes multiscale hexplanes as latent embeddings is the most representative one.
-By mapping 4D space into six orthogonal planes, hexplane efficiently reduces computational complexity, making 4DGS more practical for real applications than the time-variant 3DGS.
-However, 4DGS’s storage requirements remain prohibitively high for real-world streaming.
-For instance, while current 5G networks stably support high-definition video at bitrates below 3 Mbps \cite{hevc, liu2024evan}, 4DGS requires 8–10 Mbps for comparable scenes.
+Recent efforts in dynamic 3DGS have led to two main categories of approaches: time-variant and deformation-based.
+Time-variant methods \cite{STG, ICLR} model Gaussian attributes as continuous functions of time, enabling shared representations across frames and avoiding per-frame training.
+Although impressive results are achieved, time-variant methods require substantial memory and incur considerable training overhead.
+Deformable 3DGS reduces modeling complexity by employing a lightweight multilayer perceptron (MLP) to deform primitives learned from a static 3DGS template.
+This idea is inspired by deformable NeRF approaches \cite{dnerf, park2021nerfies}, deformation of primitives is typically assisted by latent embeddings such as positional embeddings \cite{d3dgs, ed3dgs, huang2025adc}, hash tables \cite{xu2024grid4d4ddecomposedhash} and low-rank grids \cite{4DGS}.
+Among them, 4DGS \cite{4DGS}, which utilizes multiscale hexplanes as latent embeddings, is the most representative one.
+By mapping 4D space into six orthogonal planes, hexplane efficiently reduces computational complexity, making 4DGS more practical for real applications than the time-variant solution.
+Nonetheless, 4DGS’s storage requirements remain prohibitively high for real-world streaming.
+While current 5G networks stably support high-definition video at bitrates below 3 Mbps \cite{hevc, liu2024evan}, 4DGS requires 8–10 Mbps for comparable scenes.
+This gap shows that 4DGS is still too large for practical use in real-world streaming settings.

 Fortunately, the two largest components of 4DGS show considerable redundancy and are prime candidates for compression.
 As illustrated in Fig. \ref{preexp}, over 60\% of its primitives have minimal impact on rendering and can be pruned without loss in quality.
-Moreover, multiscale hexplanes exhibit strong correlations, suggesting that deep context modeling could greatly mitigate its information redundancy.
-Motivated by these insights, we aim to achieve effective 4DGS compression at a lightweight level.
+Moreover, multiscale hexplanes exhibit strong correlations, suggesting that deep context modeling could greatly mitigate their information redundancy.
+Motivated by these insights, we aim to achieve effective dynamic 3DGS compression based on the 4DGS anchor.